music

 The album debuted at number one, continuing Tyler's streak of commercial relevance.
 But the more telling metric was the critical response.
 Publications that had spent years trying to categorize him finally seemed to accept that he operates outside conventional genre boundaries.
 CHROMAKOPIA was reviewed not as a hip-hop album or a pop album but as an artistic statement, which is exactly what it is.

 Tyler the Creator at this stage of his career is one of the most consistently inventive artists working in any genre.
 CHROMAKOPIA did nothing to challenge that assessment and everything to reinforce it.
+The record sits comfortably alongside the best work of his peers and above most of it.
+The fact that he made it while running a fashion brand, a media company, and a live touring operation is almost beside the point.
+The work is the work.
+Everything else is context.

 View all